Skip to content

 Entry Requirements

-Staff
+Experienced Staff

 Our team of staff have a range of knowledge from all areas of the industry and come from a variety of backgrounds.
-We have members who have worked practically within the industry, as well as those that have gone down the academic route.
+We have members who have worked practically within the industry, as well as those who have gone down the academic route.

 Lessons